Difference Between Medicare and Medicaid

 • different types of therapies

-These benefits can provide more comprehensive healthcare coverage for individuals.
-The result is a program that can offer a wider range of benefits than Medicare, particularly for those with limited resources.
+Some of these potential benefits could provide more comprehensive healthcare coverage for individuals.
+The result is a program that could potentially offer a wider range of benefits than Medicare, particularly for those with limited resources.

 Applying for Medicaid

-While Medicare has defined enrollment periods, Medicaid permits applications at any time via your state Medicaid agency or the HealthCare.gov website.
-This flexibility makes it easier to access Medicaid coverage when you need it.
+While Medicare has defined enrollment periods, you can enroll any time by calling one of our licensed agents at 1-833-641-4938 (TTY 711), Mon-Fri 8 am-9 pm EST. This flexibility could make it easier to access Medicaid coverage when you need it.

-Eligibility is determined by a variety of factors, including income, family size, and sometimes assets.
-In some states, individuals with incomes above the Medicaid limit may still qualify through a ‘spend down’ process, which involves incurring medical expenses until they meet the eligibility criteria.
+Eligibility will likely be determined by a variety of factors, which may include income, family size, and sometimes assets.
+In some states, individuals with incomes above the Medicaid limit may still qualify through a ‘spend down’ process, which might involve incurring potential medical expenses until they meet the eligibility criteria.
+Our licensed agents can provide you with additional details.

 Applying for Medicaid requires several documents, including: